Follow email Print print

 To remove one or more filters that you’ve applied, you can:

-- Find the circular grey filter you wish to remove and click the X, OR
+• Open each filter you wish to remove a value for and uncheck the selection, OR

 To remove all filters currently applied to the Photo Library, you can: